John Neschling: São Paulo State Symphony

 Diapason d'Or and one Latin Grammy.
 He also organized tournées that took the orchestra to play at several concert halls around the world, including the Avery Fisher Hall in New York City and at the Musikverein in Vienna.

 Under his request, the great hall of the old Júlio Prestes train station was renovated and turned into Sala São Paulo, the home of OSESP and one of the best concert halls in the world.
 It opened in 1999.

 Municipal Theater of the City of São Paulo

-In 2013 Neschling was appointed as the artistic director of Theatro Municipal de São Paulo, where he served until September 2016, when he was dismissed under accusations of fiscal misconduct.
+In 2013 Neschling was appointed as the artistic director of Theatro Municipal de São Paulo, where he served until September 2016, An investigative inquiry was started by a São Paulo state appointed panel, but Neschling refused to answer the officials' questions, and then fled Brazil.